Kitty Wells, country music star, dies at 92

 'SWEET, GENTLE LADY'

-Harold Bradley, 86, the venerable Nashville session guitarist whose brother, Owen Bradley, produced many of Wells' recordings, said there was no better person to work with than Wells.
+Harold Bradley, 86, the venerable Nashville session guitarist whose brother, Owen Bradley, produced so many of her recordings, said there was no better person to work with than Wells.

 "I worked a lot of her sessions, of course, that Owen produced," said Bradley, the most-recorded guitarist in history.
 "She was the most sweet, gentle lady.
 She always knew her songs when she came in and she was very easy to work with."